-Electricity consumption and production in 2016
+Electricity consumption and production in 2018

-In 2016, the production of electricity in Finland amounted to 66.0 TWh and the total electricity consumption to 85.2 TWh, thus the difference of 19 TWh was net imports, which was more than ever before.
+In 2017, the production of electricity in Finland amounted to 66.0 TWh and the total electricity consumption to 85.2 TWh, thus the difference of 19 TWh was net imports, which was more than ever before.
 15 TWh of the imported electricity was imported from Sweden, 6 TWHs from Russia.
 Almost all export of electricity (3 TWh) was to Estonia.
-(Figure 2.10)
+(Figure 2.11)

-Figure 2.10 Net imports of electricity (Energy Statistics, Year book 2017)
+Figure 2.11 Imports and exports of electricity (Energy Statistics, Year book 2018)